-What are Prompts in Dog Training?
+What Are Prompts in Dog Training?

 What are prompts in dog training?
 They are simply little "aids" that are used to help our dogs learn.
-They can consist of food lures, our posture, voice prompts, use of equipment and physical prompts which takes place when the dog's body is manipulated to produce the behavior.
-As a force-free trainer I avoid the latter as being manipulated is something dogs tend to resent and also because these are these are quite difficult to fade.
+They can consist of food lures, posture, voice prompts, use of equipment, and physical prompts which take place when the dog's body is manipulated to produce the behavior.
+As a force-free trainer, I avoid the latter since being physically manipulated is something dogs tend to resent, and also because these are quite difficult to fade.

 Prompts may occur voluntarily or involuntarily.
 For instance, you may purposely use food lures as an aid to help your dog lie down, but you may not be aware that you may be adding further prompts into the picture that you're not aware of.
 For instance, without being conscious about it, you may use many subtle prompts that you're not aware of, but your dog certainly is.
-Some examples of these prompts may include eye contact, your posture, leaning forward, the way you move your hands or tilt your head in what dog trainer Pat Miller calls "an unintentional prompt."
+Some examples may include eye contact, your posture, leaning forward, or the way you move your hands or tilt your head in what dog trainer Pat Miller calls "an unintentional prompt."

 For instance, in the case of training your dog to lie down, you may not want to be stuck with always having to bend down and draw an imaginary L!
-The good news is that luring offers the advantage of allowing you to transform the luring movement into a less significant signal that will get your dog to lie down, or, if you wish teaching your dog English as asecond language, you can train him to respond to a verbal cue.
+The good news is that luring offers the advantage of allowing you to transform the luring movement into a less significant signal that will get your dog to lie down, or if you wish to teach your dog English as a second language, you can train him to respond to a verbal cue.
 Below, you will find some steps on how to do this.

 How to Fade Prompts in Dog Training

-Choose the Final Cue
+First, Choose the Final Cue

 Back to where we left, you may have progressed to fading the food lure, so now you are left with drawing an imaginary L with no food in sight.
 At this point, your next goal is to decide what you want to use as a final cue for telling your dog to lie down.
 Do you want to use a hand signal or a voice command?

-A common mistake I notice in my clients is using the word "down" to tell the dog to lie down, but then, they also use the same word to tell the dog to stop jumping or to tell the dog to get off the coach.
+A common mistake I notice in my clients is using the word "down" to tell the dog to lie down, but then, they also use the same word to tell the dog to stop jumping or to tell the dog to get off the couch.
 This can understandably create confusion in the dog.
 So whatever you choose, pick your cue wisely, use a word you don't commonly use in conversations and make sure the word is exclusively used only for telling your dog to lie down.

-Using a Hand Signal
+Use a Hand Signal

 For instance, some dog owners may unknowingly simultaneously use two cues at once: they tell their dog to sit and they lower their head.
 The day they say "sit" though without lowering their head, the dog fails to sit.
 Why is that?
 The dog has likely learned to depend more on the body movement of the head than the voice command.
 Indeed, if the owner lowers the head without saying "sit" the dog reliably sits.

 So how do you morph your imaginary "L" into a hand signal?
 Easy, you just gradually make it less and less pronounced.
 I like to turn the 'L" into an "I," then I start gradually bending down less and less, until all I am left with is a downward hand signal that tells the dog to lie down.
 Dogs learn to still respond because they are capable of generalizing and can learn to respond to something that is slightly different from the original.
 The process isn't much arduous, after several repetitions muscle memory does the rest.